-If someone you worked for sent you a Form 1099-MISC (instead of a Form W-2), all that means is that you’re not considered an employee for tax purposes.
-Income from Form 1099-MISC should be included on Line 1.
+If someone you worked for sent you a Form 1099-NEC (instead of a Form W-2), all that means is that you’re not considered an employee for tax purposes.
+Income from Form 1099-NEC should be included on Line 1.

 The form says: Returns and allowances

 Translation: This is where you put the total amount issued in refunds for the tax year.